Are olives fattening?

 The olives don’t raise the cholesterol at all, on the contrary it lowers it.
 The olives lower the bad cholesterol, the so-called LDL for two fundamental reasons; First for its content in extra virgin olive oil.
 Extra virgin olive oil is rich in monounsaturated fatty acids and antioxidants.
 All of them are very beneficial for health and the circulatory system.
 Second, for its fiber content, which also helps lower cholesterol.
 Therefore consuming olives will help to lower cholesterol levels.

 However, not all olives are the same.
-One thing are the most industrial olives that we can find in supermarkets with flavors and aromas very different from their natural flavor.
+The most industrial olives that we find in supermarkets have flavors and aromas that are significantly different from their original flavor.
 On the other hand they are, or the most natural olives, seasoned with common condiments; rosemary, thyme, paprika…

 3. From the healthiest olives to the most industrial olives